How To Make Granny's Killer Shepherds' Pie - With Pastry Recipe

 This particular version of tourtiere is presented as an appetizer instead of the usual main course.
 You can use a fine, short, thinly rolled out crust, puff pastry, or layers of phylo pastry made even more delectable by buttering each layer.

-I have included both her original Shepherd's Pie recipe, and a variation that was traditionally served on Christmas Eve, usually after the midnight carol service.
+Her original Shepherd's Pie recipe is included here along with a variation that was traditionally served on Christmas Eve, usually after the midnight carol service.
 I have many warm, childhood memories of frosty windows, steaming with the heat from the busy kitchen, and savory smells making young tummies growl in anticipation of treats just waiting to be devoured.

 Granny's Shepherd's Pie